-LocationUniversity of Colorado Denver Anschutz Medical Campus, Aurora, CO, United States
+LocationUniversity of Colorado Denver Anschutz Medical Campus, Aurora, CO, USA

 ConsultantsKahler Slater Architects, Inc., Pamela Bartczak Design, University of Colorado Denver, Martin & Martin, S.A.
 Miro, M-E Engineers, Shen Milsom Wilke, InSite Design

-From the architect.
+Text description provided by the architects.
 The new Education 1 Facility by NAC Architecture sets the tone for the new University of Colorado Anschutz Medical Campus.
 The building houses education facilities for multiple medical schools within the university.
 The design by NAC Architecture accomplishes a welcoming building that extends itself out into the campus and the students it serves.

 Education 1 Facility is the first building on the Anschutz Medical Campus and is designed as a key piece in the master plan.
 It invites students with four separate entrances and is an integral joint of circulation connecting the campus.
 Within the building, the circulation paths between the four entrances are widened to allow for the increase in passersby, and to encourage gathering on the first floor where community spaces are numerous.